kunigami/kunigami.github.io/_books/imperial-china.md

 ## 16 - A mid-13th century overview

-It discusses some interesting theories about the Chinese writing system, suggesting that Chinese civilization never adopted phonetic alphabet because of specifics of their spoke language (for example, tones being hard to capture).
+It discusses some interesting theories about the Chinese writing system, suggesting that Chinese civilization never adopted a phonetic alphabet because of specifics of their spoken language (for example, tones being hard to capture).

 It also mentioned that the Xia and Liao had contact with alphabetic writing systems (via the Tibetan and Uighur) but still opted to develop a writing system based on Chinese, possibly in deference to their culture.

-Buddhism was not officially supported in China and was seen by steppe people as a religion outside of Chinese cultural influence (being of Indian origin), so that might have influence on their adoption of it.
+Buddhism was not officially supported in China and was seen by steppe people as a religion outside of Chinese cultural influence (being of Indian origin), so that might have had influence on their adoption of it.
 However, the Buddhism they adopted had the Chinese form, so it served as a transport channel for Chinese culture to the steppe people.

 ## 17- The Career of the Great Khan Chinggis

+Chinggis childhood was pretty interesting (if true).
+Chinggs' dad was poisoned and his mother raised him and his siblings by herself after being ostracized from her tribe.
+Before dying his father he was promised a bride at 11 and his father-in-law honored the union even though Chinggs prospects looked bleak as a fatherless boy.
+This helped him ascent into power.

+The chapter claims that there's no evidence he was a military genius, but a leader who commanded loyalty and discipline, including from absorbed tribes.
+Uighurs and Ongüts submitted and were leveraged because they were a more advanced civilization, having learned some governing from the Chinese.
+Their Turkic writing system was adopted in official documents.

+Interesting bits:

-The Mongols were not mentioned in Chinese records until the Jin period.
+* The Mongols were not mentioned in Chinese records until the Jin period.
 It suggests they were not very powerful.
 They might have come from the Manchurian forests.
-There were subgroups of the Mongol people such as the Merkits and Kerait.
+* There were subgroups of the Mongol people such as the Merkits and Kerait.
 Like the Uyghurs, the Merkits and Kerait were also Nestorian Christians.

-The chapter claims that there's no evidence he was a military genius, but a leader who commanded loyalty and discipline, including from absorbed tribes.
-Uighurs and Ongüts submitted and were leveraged because they were a more advanced civilization, having learned some governing from the Chinese.
-Their Turkic writing system was adopted in official documents.

 ## 18 - Forging the Mongol World

-One of the most interesting chapters to me, since I'm particularly fascinated by the Mongol conquests.
+One of the most interesting chapters to me, since I'm particularly fascinated by the Mongol conquests, in particular the 3 western campaigns.

-The first western Mongolian campaign: 1220-1223, destroyed Bukhara, Samarkand.
-Reached the Indus River, but stopped there.
-Generals and son push further west all the way to Russia, at the sea of Azov.
+The first western Mongolian campaign was led by Genghis Khan and last from 1220 to 1223, where they destroyed Bukhara and Samarkand.
+He reached the Indus River, but stopped there.
+Generals Jebe and Subutai and his son Jochi pushed further West all the way to Russia, at the sea of Azov.

-Korea submitted to Mongols in 1259.

-The second western campaign: In 1238 Moscow was captured, Kiev fell in 1240.
-Reached all the way to Poland and Hungary in the second campaign but Ogodei died in Karakorum and they were asked back.
+The second western campaign was led by Subutai and Jochi's son Batu then Khan of the Golden Horde.
+In 1238 Moscow was captured, Kiev fell in 1240.
+They reached all the way to Poland and Hungary in the second campaign but Ogodei died in Karakorum and they were asked back.

-The 3rd Western campaign: Defeated the assassins order [5], Ended the Abbasid caliphate in Baghdad, captured Syria but lost in Southern Palestine to the Mamluks.
+The third Western campaign was led by Hulegu: He defeated the assassins order [5] and took over Persia.
+He ended the Abbasid caliphate in Baghdad.
+In the levant he seems to have had some alliance with the Christians of the Seventh Crusade and only attacked Muslim bastions, taking Aleppo and then Damascus around 1260.
+They lost in Southern Palestine to the Mamluks which cut short their plans to invade Egypt.
+Hulegu withdrew from the Levant and stayed in Persia.

+The great Khan Mongke ordered his brother Khubilai Khan to attack the Southern Song via Yunnan, where he defeated the Dali Kingdom and brought it under the Mongol empire.

-The four khanates: Golden Horde in Russia, Khanate of Chagatai in Centra Asia, Il-Khanate in Persia (Hulegu) and the Khanate of Mongolia, which also controlled the Khanate of China.
+At its highest point there were four khanates in the Mongol empire: the Golden Horde in Russia, the Khanate of Chagatai in Centra Asia, the Il-Khanate in Persia (headed by Hulegu) and the Khanate of Mongolia, which also controlled the Khanate of China.

 The golden horde known as Kipchak, became more Turkic in culture, converted to Islam.
 Idea that existing culture is very strong, tends to be assimilated by outsiders [6].